BrunoPavlovic/film-library/README.md

 - base32-encoding
 - nodemailer

+Also, you need to change in konstante.js (film-library/server/konstante.js) variable dirModula and set its value to path of your node_modules folder.

 Project is not hosted.
-So you will need to start restServer and appServer with npm start from folder servis and aplikacija.
+So you will need to start restServer and appServer with **npm start** from folder servis and aplikacija.